xanderstevenson/word-of-the-day/README.md

 For this project, words were chosen which are relevant to modern and future technologies.
 I also deliberately chose words which have cross-functional use in network and software development.
 Additionally, I chose a mix of words which will be of interest to a wide range of IT professionals, i.e., engineers, managers, human resources personnel, testers, programmers, developers, cybersecurity, etc..

 I used a variety of resources to find the most cutting-edge terms but without getting too deep or technical.
 Neither did I choose words which would be too common or simple.
 Last but not least, I tried to compile a list of words that will make anyone who uses them sound smart.
 Well, not really.
 Actually, humor is a common theme.
-Trying to hard to sound smart usually has the opposite effect.
+Trying to hard too sound smart usually has the opposite effect.

 <h4 align="center">Sources (not all-inclusive)</h4>